TheGreatCabbage/condor2-extension/README.md

 ## Installing

-For Firefox, the extension can be installed from [here](https://addons.mozilla.org/en-GB/firefox/addon/condor2extension/) on the official Firefox addons website.
+For Firefox, go to [Condor2 Extension](https://addons.mozilla.org/en-GB/firefox/addon/condor2extension/) on the official Firefox addons website and click "Add to Firefox".

+For Google Chrome, follow the instructions on the [Releases](https://github.com/TheGreatCabbage/condor2-extension/releases) page.

 ## Comparison